WildernessLabs/Documentation/Netduino/Input_Output/Digital/SPI/ReadingTime/index.md

 The DS3234 stores the current date and time in a series of registers on the chip.
 The first 8 of these byte registers contain the date and time encoded in [Binary Coded Decimal](https://en.wikipedia.org/wiki/Binary-coded_decimal).

-In order to read the registers the Netduino must issues a read command to the DS3234.
+In order to read the registers the Netduino must issue a read command to the DS3234.
 This command will tell the DS3234 which of the registers should be read first.
 Subsequent reads will return the next register in the chip incrementing the register pointer after each read.

 The main program loop for the application is follows: